jacobyan0/jacobyan0.github.io/openpositions.md

 #### Temporary Student Research Assistant Positions

-The Just&Green Transportation Lab is always looking for enthusiastic undergraduate and master's students who are interested in AI, data science, public transit, emerging transportation technologies, and transport equity.
-To express your interest in joining the group as a student researcher, please email your CV and a short writing sample to Dr. Xiang 'Jacob' Yan (xiangyan@ufl.edu).
+The Just&Green Transportation Lab frequently recruit enthusiastic undergraduate and master's students who are interested in AI, data science, public transit, emerging transportation technologies, and transport equity into the group.
+To express your interest, please email your CV and a short writing sample to Dr. Xiang 'Jacob' Yan (xiangyan@ufl.edu).